-In early 2013, The Shpilman foundation (Tel Aviv), in collaboration with KW Institute for Contemporary Art and the Schir Foundation (Berlin) announced the award of their first joint photography residency.
-Ilit Azoulay moved into her studio at KW in June, 2013, and used her five-month residency to develop her interest in the archeology of cities.
+In early 2013, The Shpilman Institute for Photography, Tel Aviv, in collaboration with KW Institute for Contemporary Art and the Schir Foundation, Berlin, announced Ilit Azoulay as the first recipient of their joint photography residency.
+Azoulay moved into her studio at KW in June 2013 and used her five-month residency to develop her interest in the archeology of cities.

 Azoulay traveled through Germany, collecting and photographing objects and architectural fragments in Berlin, Weimar, Kulmain, Regensburg, Dessau, Bamberg, Brandenburg, Xanten, Potsdam and Halle, as well as in the KW building itself.
 In some cases, she singled out sites undergoing preservation, while in others she examined buildings that were reconstructed precisely, brick for brick, in accordance with Germany’s restoration laws.
 She was fascinated by the special character of German preservation laws, archives, and public and governmental institutions as reflecting the country’s mechanisms of inscribing memory and history.
 Consequently, she undertook the collection of all possible information pertaining to the origin of each and every one of these objects.
 This meticulous gathering of information became central to the artist’s project in Germany, Shifting Degrees of Certainty (2014).
 The final work is composed of 85 objects, which Azoulay photographed using a technique similar to scanning, and their stories.
 It also includes correspondence with monasteries, squat residents, taxidermy experts, plant researchers, building constructors, and lawyers.